patrykwozinski/churn/README.md

   output_type: :console,

   #
-  # Where to find a files to analyse and seeking for refactoring candidates.
+  # Where to find files to analyse and look for refactoring candidates.
   #
   directories_to_scan: ["lib"],

   #
-  # Which extensions should be used for seeking project files.
+  # Which extensions should be used for seeking files to analyse.
   #
   file_extensions: ["ex", "exs"],